emdann/multiOmic_benchmark/report/progress_log.md

 <!-- end list -->

-1)  Robustness to different methods of feature selection: HVGs in the RNA
 2)  Robustness to different fractions of cells in ATAC dataset
 3)  Leave-one-out approach for imputed data
 4)  **Fraction of unassigned cells** (but how to distinguish unassigned